Ben-Arlanda/portfolio/content/jobs/Dealer Studio/index.md

 url: 'https://www.dealerstudio.com.au/'
 ---

-- Working within a large-scale monorepo combined with a custom CMS that powers a LMS platform and hundreds of dealership sites
+- Working within a large-scale monorepo powering 100+ dealership sites across Australia & integrating a headless CMS with EditorJS
-- Developed and customised high performance OEM branded car dealer websites using Next.js and TypeScript for brands like Toyota, Ford, LDV, and Mitsubishi
+- Developed and customised high-performance OEM branded websites (Toyota, Ford, LDV, Mitsubishi)
-- Built and maintained reusable components following brand guidelines and responsive design principles using TailwindCSS, SCSS modules, and EditorJS-based CMS blocks
+- Built and maintained reusable components following brand guidelines and responsive design principles
-- Actively participated in peer code reviews across the front-end team, providing feedback on pull requests to ensure code quality, consistency with project architecture, adherence to brand compliance and CMS integration standards
+- Actively participated in peer code reviews across a front-end team of 10+ engineers, ensuring quality and consistency
-- Collaborated with PMs to implement client requests, ensuring alignment between technical solutions and business goals across a huge portfolio of brands
+- Collaborated directly with PMs and stakeholders to implement custom client features, increasing customer satisfaction and adoption
+- Helped raise team wide code quality by actively participating in reviews and implementing best practices
+- Helped refine team communication practices, leading to more transparent discussions and better alignment across engineering
+- Trained new engineers on processes and web builds